froboy/yusaopeny_docs/content/en/docs/Wiki/Code-Review-Quality-Best-Practices.md

 ## Creating meaningful log messages

-In order to provide useful logging for site managers, we need to write meaningful log messages with a proper context.
+To provide useful logging for site managers, we need to write meaningful log messages with a proper context.

 Before: